Free Domain Validator: Check MX, SPF and DMARC Records

 +

-DNS responses are deterministic — if the records exist on the authoritative nameservers, we'll find them.
-The tool's interpretation is also conservative: a missing SPF or DMARC is flagged as a warning, not an error, because some domains (like internal-only ones) legitimately don't need them.
+DNS responses are deterministic: if the records exist on the authoritative nameservers, Cleanlist returns them.
+The interpretation is deliberately conservative.
+A missing SPF or DMARC is reported as a warning rather than an error, because internal-only, parked and no-mail domains legitimately publish neither.

 Can this detect malicious or phishing domains?